Sign in Sign up free

 On May 7, 2026 Google officially stopped rendering FAQ rich results in search.
-Two weeks earlier, the April 2026 Core Update finished rolling out — and across the SEO post-update analyses we read, one signal kept coming up as the most consistent winner: firsthand Experience.
-The two events landed almost back-to-back, and they reward and penalize content in the same direction.
+Weeks earlier, the March 2026 Core Update finished rolling out - and across the SEO post-update analyses we read, one signal kept coming up as the most consistent winner: firsthand Experience.
+The two events landed close together, and they reward and penalize content in the same direction.
 The first removed a cheap structured-data optimization that used to earn a SERP feature.
 The second moved weight onto the kind of content that takes a real person doing real work to produce.
 Same underlying preference, two surfaces.

 If your SEO strategy still leans on FAQ schema as a citation lever, or if your E-E-A-T audit still treats "Experience" as a soft tiebreaker rather than a primary input the post-update traffic distribution visibly reflects, this post is for you.
 We rebuilt our own audit weights last week in response to both shifts.
 Here is what the data says, and what changed.